 If the Programs Subcommittee does not believe an adequate number of session proposals has been received, the deadline may be slightly extended if some flexibility has been built into the scheduled review period.
 With the new session proposal system, the support team and the Programs Subcommittee Chair can monitor the timing and number of session proposals received.
 "How many is enough?"
 It's a judgment call, but preference is to receive at least twice as many proposals as available session slots for (number of regular session blocks x number of rooms).
-Note: Mosta significant portion of submittals come in the last several days before the deadline.
+Note: Most submittals come in the last several days before the deadline.
 Don't panic and keep in touch with the support team.

-In addition to sessions submitted from individuals around the Chapter, or outside APA California, approximately 15 sessions are "guaranteed" or "mandated" for the conference program.
-See Mandated Sessions below.
+In addition to sessions submitted from individuals around the Chapter, or outside APA California, approximately 15 sessions are "guaranteed" or "by-right" for the conference program.
+See Guaranteed Sessions below.
 The Chapter Board might also recommend specific sessions that address important or timely topics of state-wide interest.
-Additionally, the Subcommittee should secure a substantial number of Law and Ethics sessions to meet the conference - these sessions are typically highly attended.
+Additionally, the Subcommittee should secure a substantial number of Law and Ethics sessions to meet the continuing interest from attendees in gaining Law and Ethics CM credits at the annual conference - these sessions are typically highly attended.
 Additionally, the Subcommittee may solicit sessions on local planning issues and projects.
 Sessions slots for the above sessions should preliminarily be set aside, which reduces the number of available slots for unsolicited sessions.

-Conference Session Selection Participants
+2. Conference Session Selection Participants